Who is eligible?

 Do I need to have research experience already?

 Most participants do already have lab experience, but some do not.
 It is not a requirement.

 The SRP is very competitive!
 We receive over 650 applications and offer 25 places.
 Your chances of being selected also depends on how many candidates choose the same top three lab choices – Popular labs have more applications from which to choose.

 When will I hear back?

-All applicants will receive an email about three weeks after the deadline with the result of their application.
+All applicants will receive an email the end of February/early March with the result of their application.